Fun bucket list ideas for teens!

 - Go on your first camping trip

 - Run your first 5k

 Are there any places that you want to see?
 These could be in your local area or a bit further afield.
+Think road trip.
 Do a quick Google search of the state you live in.
-Use that to make a list of cool things in your area you want to see.
+Use that to make a list of cool things in your area that you want to see.

 Some fun places might include: